ArrogantStarfish/ArrogantStarfish/PRESS-RELEASE.md

   > Feeling like no one else cares about a topic as you sit alone at the computer.

 ## Solution ##
-  > See who else has cared about the topic that you do.
+  > Find out where else someone has cared about the topic that you do.
 (And if no one does, well... now you can confirm the cold, hard truth.)

 ## Quote from You ##
-  > "Who cares?"
+  > "See who cares and where."

 ## How to Get Started ##
   > Type in the topic you care about.
 Put in a message about why you care.
 On submit, you'll see who all cares about the topic other than you.